TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Significantly increased spawnrate of Crosses in Spooky Swamp biome.

 	Misc.
 ·Switched to yarn over MCP mappings in backend.
+(Might had caused some bugs so please report anything that seems off or wrong)

     (V.7.0.4 Changes) (1.15.1 Minecraft)